 How we use language in speaking and writing reveals a lot about our personality.
 While there is much room in our movement for different personality types, and thus many individual styles of speaking and writing, nevertheless we should explicitly establish broad elements that our individual styles should spontaneously share, thereby making our individual styles personal projections of a general Aryan style, and then reverse-engineer languages themselves to suit our style, similar to how Ashkenazi Jews in Germany developed Yiddish from German or how Dutch Gentiles/crypto-Jews in South Africa developed Afrikaans from Dutch.
 Our concern is to lay down the qualitative characteristics of our style.
-This section will only use examples in English, but similar characteristics should apply to any language.
+This section will only use examples in English, but similar characteristics could apply to other languages.

 “The difference between an Aryan and a Turanian language is somewhat the same as between good and bad mosaic.
 The Aryan words seem made of one piece, the Turanian words clearly show the sutures and fissures where the small stones are cemented together.” – Max Mueller